EricCrosson/discord-twitter-streaming-bot/readme.md

 }
 ```

-> Note that only id numbers are used, and all labels are for human
+> Note that all queries to external services rely on id numbers, and
-> convenience only.
+> all labels are for human convenience only.

 ## Use